-The Media Center is open every school day from 7:15 a.m. until 3:30 p.m.
-It is a supportive force to the school curriculum.
-The Media Center strives to introduce and promote all versions of technology and literacy skills to make our students equipped for future endeavors.
-Grades K-7 have a scheduled time each week while 8th grade has flexible use during operating hours.
+The Media Center is open every school day from 7:30 a.m. until 3:30 p.m.
+Students are allowed to come and go during the school hours to use the resources available.
 We also implement STREAM activities during recess to promote critical thinking skills for our students.
-The Media Center will also schedule after school access for clubs and SMART program.
+The Media Center will also schedule after school access for clubs and tutoring program.
 Please check the Media Center website for scheduling and further circulation procedures.